 SOL25: 29 traveling

-We take the kids on a little getaway once or twice a year.
+We take the kids on a quick getaway once or twice a year.
 It’s just to a little resort with indoor and outdoor pools.
 There’s tennis and a basketball court.
 They used to have mini golf back in the day.

-When my husband was a kid, he would go to this place with his parents, grandparents, aunts, uncles and cousins.
+When my husband was a kid, he would go to this same place with his parents, grandparents, aunts, uncles and cousins.
 They would go for about a week each summer.
 My family used to go to my aunt and uncle’s lake house for a week when my dad was finished with Chicago Festival Season.
 It was the 90s.
 There were a lot of festivals.
 IYKYK.

 My kids love this trip.
 Like they pretend they are going to LLR as a form of play.

 I’m gonna be honest here.
 This is not my favorite trip to take.
 It’s not a vacation for the parents.
 You know this if you are a parent yourself.
-I now know why my mom absolutely hated the annual lake week. but I go for the kids and for my husband’s nostalgia.
+I now know why my mom absolutely hated the annual lake week.
+But I go for the kids and for my husband’s nostalgia.
 We bring Great Grandpa with us.
 Once we brought Aaron’s dad.
-He hasn’t been back with us since so I’m pretty sure we share the same opinion on this particular vacation.
+He hasn’t been back with us since so I’m pretty sure we share the same opinion on this particular “vacation.”

 Over the years, I’ve found some tricks to making this trip more tolerable and easier to prep for.
 I’ll drop them below.